-North Korea threats unsettle Guam islanders - BBC News
+North Korea threats unsettle Guam islanders

 North Korea claims it has missiles capable of reaching the US mainland, but its latest threat is against Guam, a much closer target.

-The small island in the Pacific is home to an important strategic US air base, US nuclear bombers and about 6,000 troops along with some 165,000 civilians.
-It's a US territory, so an attack of Guam would be an attack of the US.
+The small island in the Pacific is home to an important strategic US airbase, US nuclear bombers and about 6,000 troops along with some 165,000 civilians.
+It's a US territory, so an attack on Guam would be an attack on the US.

-The Guamian authorities were quick to say there was nothing to fear from North Korea's angry rhetoric.
+The Guamanian authorities were quick to say there was nothing to fear from North Korea's angry rhetoric.

 "I want to reassure the people of Guam that currently there is no threat to our island," Governor Eddie Baza Calvo said in a statement on Facebook, adding that the island was "prepared for any eventuality".